 For a free legal consultation, call (310) 928-9347

-Do Passengers Have To Provide ID?
+Do Passengers Have to Provide ID?

 If the officer has probable cause to believe you were involved in a crime, they may arrest you even without seeing your ID.
 If they don’t have probable cause, they will let you go.
 Remember to be respectful, and ask if you are free to go.

 Click to contact our Criminal Defense Lawyers today

-If Arrested And Taken To The Police Station
+If Arrested and Taken to the Police Station

-If you’ve been arrested or are being booked for a crime, you must provide your ID.
-You are not required to answer any questions without a lawyer present.
+If you are arrested or are being booked for a crime, you must provide your ID to the police.
+However, you are not required to answer any questions without a lawyer present.
 Say “I wish to remain silent, and I want to talk to a lawyer.”

 Complete a Free Case Evaluation form now

-Contact A Criminal Defense Lawyer
+When to Contact a Criminal Defense Lawyer